-- 4.8.
+4.8.
 The bookings system needs to be managed & operated.
-Having considered current capacity internally at the Council, it is recommended Cabinet approve the appointment of a 3rd party to operate & administer the parks tennis courts at all 3 sites. - 4.9.
+Having considered current capacity internally at the Council, the Cabinet has approved the appointment of a 3rd party to operate & administer the parks tennis courts at all 3 sites.

+- 4.9.
 This model would enable an expert tennis organisation to provide opportunities for residents throughout the year and therefore increase participation in the sport, whilst also removing the need for the Council to manage the system. - 4.10.
-Should Cabinet approve this 3rd party model, a soft market test will take place to gauge interest in advance of inviting expressions of interest from a range of suitable organisations. - 4.11.
-Should Cabinet approve this 3rd party model, a service level agreement or contract would be set up between the Council & the 3rd party to ensure the relevant terms & conditions set out in the agreement with the LTA and the required sinking fund (minimum of £1,400 per court) are met by the operator.

-4.12.
-The agreement and performance of the operator would be subject to regular monitoring by the Council.
+Following Cabinet approval of this 3rd party model, a soft market test will take place to gauge interest in advance of inviting expressions of interest from a range of suitable organisations. - 4.11.
+In addition, a service level agreement or contract will be set up between the Council & the 3rd party to ensure the relevant terms & conditions set out in the agreement with the LTA and the required sinking fund (minimum of £1,400 per court) are met by the operator. - 4.12.
+The agreement and performance of the operator will be subject to regular monitoring by the Council.